-Please take notice that on April 1, 2016, Northern States Power Company doing business as Xcel Energy filed with the Minnesota Public Utilities Commission a Petition for approval of its 2015 natural gas CIP Tracker account, financial incentive on 2015 performance, and 2016/2017 natural gas Conservation Improvement Program Adjustment Factor.
-The Company proposed to implement a natural gas CIP Adjustment Factor of \$0.024195 per therm effective October 1, 2016 through September 30, 2017.
+Please take notice that on April 1, 2016, Northern States Power Company, doing business as Xcel Energy, filed with the Minnesota Public Utilities Commission a Petition for approval of its 2015 electric CIP Tracker account, financial incentives on 2015 performance, and 2016/2017 electric Conservation Improvement Program Adjustment Factor.
+The Company has proposed to implement an electric CIP Adjustment Factor of \$0.001941 per kWh effective October 1, 2016 through September 30, 2017.